mephistopheles-8/atsaudio/README.md

 This is an audio library / eDSL for ATS2, largely inspired by the FAUST block diagram model.

-The `proc` datasort should read very similarly to Haskell arrows.
+The `audioproc` datasort should be reminiscent of Haskell arrows.

 To use, define the static node graph, and then implement the process / initialization templates.